mopinion/mopinion-sdk-react-native/README.md

 ### Passing meta data from your app into Mopinion forms

 You can send an object of data along with the feedback sent by your users using the `metaData` prop.
-This useful for passing along various meta data that want to have linked to a users feedback.
+This is useful for passing along various metadata that you want want to have linked to a users feedback.

 ```
 <MopinionDeployment